LairdCP/BLE_Gateway_Firmware/docs/aws_topics.md

 For example,

 ```
+{
+  "state": {
     "desired": {
       "bt510": {
         "sensors": [
           [
-                "C7CD78B9CABB",
+            "c7cd78b9cabb",
             1613762866,
             true
           ]
         ]
+      }
+    }
   }
 }
 ```

 ## BT510 Configuration

 The Bluegrass GUI sets values in the **sensor's** shadow to change its configuration.
 This can also be done manually using AWS IoT.

 First navigate to the sensor shadow.

 ![SensorShadow](images/bt510_shadow.png)

 Then add the configuration that you want to change to the "desired" section of the shadow.

 The configVersion must also be incremented.
 This value is used by the MG100 gateway to filter duplicate requests.
 In this example, the output data rate (odr) of the accelerometer is changed.

 ```
   "desired" : {